How to Make Cold Brew Coffee (With Tips and Fresh Ideas)

 French Press: Best Cold Brew Coffee Maker

 A French press is a practical recommendation for a container because using the plunger saves you the trouble of filtering by other means.
 At least in theory.
-It’s the certain nature of things that cold brew from a French press allows more suspended matter into the glass – you have to like that.
+It’s the certain nature of things that cold brew from a French press allows more suspended matter into the glass, So, you have to be into that.

-The wet “coffee sand” likes to slip through the mesh of the French press plunger, which is why it’s best to combine it with a pour-over coffee dripper.
-Although this almost eliminates the advantage of the French press plunger pot, “pre-plunged” cold press coffee is more easily filtered again.
+The wet “coffee sand” likes to slip through the mesh of the French press plunger, which is why it’s best to combine it with a pour-over dripper.
+Although this almost eliminates the advantage of the French press plunger pot, it’s easy to filter “pre-plunged” cold press coffee again.

 Blue Bottle Cold Brew: Coffee in Bottles and Cans